AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *Giant Fuki Leaf:* You can choose to either wear this leaf over your head, or hold it in two hands.
 You can swap between either one at will, and gain the following benefits depending on which form the leaf is in;

 *Headgear:* You do not suffer any negative effects from weather conditions.
-When you take the Dodge Action in combat, you can choose to spend one Hit Die to heal, regaining a number of hit points equal to a roll of the die plus your Constitution modifier.
+When you take the Dodge Action in combat, you can choose to spend one Hit Die to heal, regaining a number of Hit Points equal to a roll of the die plus your Constitution modifier.

 *Held Item:* When you take the Attack Action on your turn, you can replace any number of your attacks with use of the *Gust* cantrip.
 Once per Long Rest, you can also use this leaf to cast Feather Fall, using the leaf as a parachute.
 If you let go of the leaf, Feather Fall ends.